reactjs/react.dev/src/content/reference/rules/react-calls-components-and-hooks.md

 ## Never pass around hooks as regular values {/*never-pass-around-hooks-as-regular-values*/}

-Hooks should only be called inside of components.
+Hooks should only be called inside of components or hooks.
 Never pass it around as a regular value.

 Hooks allow you to augment a component with React features.
 They should always be called as a function, and never passed around as a regular value.
 This enables _local reasoning_, or the ability for developers to understand everything a component can do by looking at that component in isolation.